josem-amatriain/archlinux.install/README.md

 ```

 # Customization
+The customization is posible editing the files at the config folder.
-File "parts" (partitions file) must finish with a new line.
+File "config.parts" (partitions file) must finish with a new line.

 ```
 /home /dev/sda